-A barking or biting Fido is definitely a no-no and can seriously give you a headache if you don’t know what to do.
-Aggression is the most common and most serious behavior problem in dogs.
-It’s also the number-one reason why pet parents seek professional help from behaviorists, trainers and veterinarians.
+A barking or biting dog can be a problem if you don’t know what to do.
+According to the ASPCA, aggression is the most common and most serious behavior problem in dogs.
+It’s also the number-one reason why pet owners seek professional help from behaviorists, trainers and veterinarians.

-So rather your dog is showing their teeth, snarling, snapping or lunging – knowing how to curb this behavior is key.
+So whether your dog is showing their teeth, snarling, snapping or lunging – knowing how to curb this behavior is key.

 - Dominant Aggression

 - Territorial Aggression

 It is important to identify the type of aggression your dog is showing and handle it quickly and smoothly as well as reassure your dog to set them at ease.
 Learn to understand the body language your dog displays when they are agitated.

 When did your dog become aggressive?
 Were they in a particular place or around unfamiliar people or animals?
 Take into consideration the situation from your dog’s point of view.
 Dogs can become aggressive over a wide number of things.
 If someone new is in your home, your dog may display territorial aggression.
 To them, this is an intruder in their home.
 Your dog may also display possessive aggression over their things, whether another animal is threatening to take their toys or not.